3 Techniques for Overcoming Social Anxiety

 There are a number of approaches, including cognitive behavioural therapy, which have been used successfully to help individuals overcome social anxiety.
 A number of pharmaceutical options have also proven very effective in managing the symptoms of anxiety when combined with cognitive behavioural therapies.
 If you are interested in learning more about specific medications you should contact your GP or a psychiatrist to discuss possible treatment options.

-If you feel that social anxiety is impacting negatively on your life, call 07 3067 9129 today to book a consultation at the Mt Gravatt or Loganholme offices.
+If you feel that social anxiety is impacting negatively on your life, call 07 3067 9129 today to book a consultation at the Wishart or Loganholme offices.
 For those outside of Brisbane, Skype or phone consultations are available.

 Author: Vision Psychology.